vishalraj247/Flight_Fare_Prediction/README.md

 ## Contributing

 Interested in contributing?
-Check out the contributing guidelines.
+Check out the contributing guidelines with pre-existing collaborators.
 Please note that this project adheres to a code of conduct, and by participating in the development of this application, you agree to abide by its terms.

 ## License